Ryanyzh/DIS-CONNECT-MOBILE-APP/README.md

 DisConnect Mobile is the scholar-facing interface of the DisConnect platform.
 Scholars can file support tickets for scholarship-related matters (reimbursements, internship forms, leave requests, etc.), track their status, communicate with assigned HR officers, and stay up-to-date with announcements — from their phone.

 The app authenticates via **Firebase Authentication** and communicates with a **FastAPI** backend using a Firebase ID token as a Bearer token.
+File attachments are uploaded directly to **Firebase Storage**.

 ---